GStechschulte/energy-efficiency/README.md

-# Energy-Efficiency-Thesis
+# Estimation of energy efficiency and condition monitoring #

-Code, works in progress, and supplemental information related to my Gabriel Stechschult's master thesis "" and research performed in the context of the innovation project "".
+Code, works in progress, and supplemental information related to my Gabriel Stechschulte's master thesis "" and research performed in the context of the innovation project "".

-## Directories
+## Directories ##

 [clemap_api](clemap_api/) - Notebook for authenticating a new user